University of Minnesota Law School, J.D., 1998, Cum Laude

 NPCR, Inc. v.
 Boyle, No. 4:04cv3236 (D. Neb.
 Dec.
 5, 2006) (reversing state commission’s denial of ETC designation)

-Andy has been admitted to practice pro hac vice before various federal courts, state courts and public utilities commissions.
+Andy has been admitted to practice pro hac vice before numerous federal courts, state courts and public utilities commissions.

 He provides pro bono services through the Children’s Law Center, including arguing and winning a decision from the Minnesota Court of Appeals (In the Matter of the Welfare of the Child of T.T.B.), reversing a district court order that closed the child’s juvenile protection case even though the child was still in need of services.